tinacms/tinacms/CONTRIBUTING.md

 The PR will be checked for a changeset file.
 You're done!

 Once the PR is merged and has completed it's actions, you can install the changes by installing the @dev version of the package.
-So if there were changes to `@tinacms/graphql` merged into `main`, you can test them out by running `pnpm add tina-graphql@beta`.
+So if there were changes to `@tinacms/graphql` merged into `main`, you can test them out by running `pnpm add @tinaacms/graphql@beta`.

 However, your changes won't yet be published to NPM under the `@latest` tag yet.
 So without specifying the `@beta` tag, users won't get your latest changes.
 Instead, when the PR is merged to `main`, another action will kick in.
 It will create a _separate_ PR which is essentially all of the active changesets in flight.
 So several merged PRs may result in several pending changesets.